Where are they now? Brazil's 2002 World Cup winners

 Lúcio was just 18 months into his career in Europe, but had already begun to make an impression at international level by scoring in the Champions League final against Real Madrid.
 A month later, he became the first player from Brasília to play for the Seleção at the World Cup, catching the eye with his power and ability to bring the ball forward.
 It was his mistake that allowed Michael Owen to score in the quarter-final meeting with England, but Scolari stood by his man and was rewarded with a strong display in the final.

 The defender played in two more World Cups, captaining Brazil in 2010, and enjoyed huge success at club level with Bayern Munich and Inter.
-He returned to Brazil in 2013 and after a stint for FC Goa in the Indian Super League, recently agreed to sign for Brazil fourth tier side Gama.
+He returned to Brazil in 2013 and currently turns out for FC Goa in the Indian Super League, at the age of 38.